nikanet-2000/Oringo-Client/README.md

-# Hypixel Skyblock best QoL Client ✨
+# Hypixel Skyblock best QoL Client ✨ Oringo Client

 Oringo client is designed to enhance your Skyblock experience with quality-of-life features, automation tools, visual tweaks, and more.
 Dive into the various modules we offer to simplify your gameplay and add extra convenience!